MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-partner/advanced-xbox-live-sandboxes.md

 # Advanced Xbox Live sandboxes

 > **Note** This article explain advanced usage of sandboxes and is mainly applicable to large gaming studios which have multiple teams and complex permissions requirements.
-If you are part of the Xbox Live Creators Program or an ID@Xbox developer, it is recommended to look at the [Xbox Live Sandboxes Intro](../xbox-live-sandboxes.md)
+If you are part of the Xbox Live Creators Program or an ID@Xbox developer, see [Xbox Live Sandboxes Intro](../xbox-live-sandboxes.md).

 The Xbox Live *sandbox* provides an entire private environment for development.
-This document explains what sandboxes are, why they exist, how they apply to publishers, and how they impact internal Xbox teams.
-The audience for this document is publishers who build Xbox One content and use sandboxes.
+This article explains what sandboxes are, why they exist, how they apply to publishers, and how they impact internal Xbox teams.
+The audience for this article is publishers who build Xbox One content and use sandboxes.

 ## Summary